Oaklight/mango/README.md

 mv data-70steps data
 ```

+We also provided these dataset in this repo, please refer to folder `data`.

 ## Inference
 We put the inference codebase in the folder `mango/inference/`.
 You can refer to the README file under this folder for more information of the codebase.